word-hunter/word-hunter/README.md

 ## How to custom max highlight count

-You can open the extension popup panel and set the max highlight count.
+You can open the extension popup panel and set the max highlight count in settings.
 It will only highlight new words when the highlighted words in the viewport don't exceed max highlight count.

 ## How to mark faster